Background image for CIMMYT

 Support our work

-CIMMYT works to improve livelihoods and foster more productive, sustainable maize and wheat farming in low- and middle-income countries.
-Our portfolio squarely targets critical challenges, including food insecurity and malnutrition, climate change and environmental degradation.
+CIMMYT works to improve livelihoods and foster more productive and sustainable food systems in low- and middle-income countries, almost exclusively among smallholder farmers.
+Our programs squarely target critical challenges, including food insecurity and malnutrition, climate change, and environmental degradation.
 Our multidisciplinary teams work on large-scale projects and in close collaboration with partner organizations.

 Our vision and impacts

-We continue to be inspired by Norman Borlaug’s motto, “Take it to the Farmer,” combining the right seed with the right farming practices and embedded in integrated markets while recognizing and leveraging farmers’ knowledge.
+We continue to be inspired by our founder, Norman Borlaug’s motto, “Take it to the Farmer”.
+This means combining the right seed with the right farming practices while being embedded in integrated markets and recognizing and leveraging farmers’ knowledge.

-We strive to attain a world with healthier and more prosperous people, more resilient agrifood systems, and freedom from food crises.
-We act through four flagship programs: maize research, wheat research, genetic resources, and sustainable agrifood systems that encompass other cereals such as sorghum and millets, legumes and pulses.
-The programs combine scientific excellence, strong and long-lasting partnerships, and rigorous capacity building to combat food insecurity and climate change in the developing world.
+We strive to attain a world with healthier and more prosperous people, free from food crises and with more resilient agrifood systems.
+We act through 4 flagship programs: maize research, wheat research, genetic resources, dryland crops, and sustainable agrifood systems, encompassing other cereals such as sorghum and millets, legumes, and pulses.
+The programs combine scientific excellence, strong and long-lasting partnerships, and rigorous capacity building, to combat food insecurity and climate change in the Global South.
 High-level impacts of our work include the following:

 • Documented benefits in the Global South of US$3.5 to US$4 billion annually – and significant spill-over effects for farmers in the Global North.